aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/formfieldcollection/_index.md

 ---
 title: FormFieldCollection
 second_title: Aspose.Words for .NET API Reference
-description: A collection of FormField./formfield/ objects that represent all the form fields in a range.
+description: A collection of FormField objects that represent all the form fields in a range.
 type: docs
 weight: 2480
 url: /net/aspose.words.fields/formfieldcollection/